Badoki Saikhwan: Economy

-The economy of village is not very strong.
+The economy of the village is not very strong.
 GDP per capita is about 11000 PKR.
-Agriculture is the main occupation of most of the people of the village and many people work hard for their livelihood.
+Agriculture is the main vocation of most of the villagers and many people work hard for their livelihood.
 Most of the paddy and wheat crops are grown in the village.
 Watermelons and vegetables have also been growing for the past few years.
-The village has four guava orchards.
+The village has a number of guava orchards.

 Facilities

 All the streets of the village are paved.
 There is electricity as well as gas facility.
 The village has a primary school for boys and a high school for girls.

 Bakeries

-There are four bakeries in village.
-These bakeries were the source of income of some villagers during COVID-19.
+There are four bakeries in the village.
+These bakeries were the source of income for some villagers during COVID-19.